mobanisto/pinpit-gradle-plugin/README.md

 On Linux, RPM should probably be worked on to support Redhat Linux and Fedora.
-JPackage already supports this and it would be good to find a cross-platform solution for building RPMs like it should be possible with Debian packages.
+JPackage already supports this and it would be good to find a cross-platform solution for building RPMs like it is possible with Debian packages.

 For Linux there are new cross-distro packaging formats that could be worked on like [AppImage](https://appimage.org/) and